Last updated March 16th, 2023.

 Ticker Symbol: TYO: 1925

-Daiwa House is a multinational property developer, and they don’t just build homes on land.
+Daiwa House is a multinational property developer whose business is beyond just home building locally.
 Pictured above is one of their many condo buildings in China.

 Tokyo Tatemono

-Established in 1896, this property developer has a 22-decade long history that has allowed it to develop a wide range of revenue streams.
+Established in 1896, this property developer has a 22-decade-long history, allowing it to develop a wide range of revenue streams.

-It specializes in the development, leasing, and management of office buildings, commercial facilities, condominiums, and detached houses.
+It specializes in developing, leasing, and managing office buildings, commercial facilities, condominiums, and detached houses.

-In addition, Tokyo Tatemono offers brokerage and consulting services in relation to real estate, parking lot development, and management, as well as logistics facilities development.
+In addition, Tokyo Tatemono offers brokerage and consulting services in relation to real estate, parking lot development, management, and logistics facilities development.

 Moreover, it manages membership-based share offices, a subscription-based service offering offices and co-working spaces.